harumuki/thorsten-hans.com/_posts/2019-02-12-terraform-the-definitive-guide.md

 If the changes look good, go ahead and apply them by invoking `terraform apply -var-file=local.tfvars --auto-approve`.
 Finally *Terraform* should display the following result:

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-5.png"
-title="Terraform apply - Application Insights has been created" caption="Terraform apply - Application Insights has been created" %}
+title="Terraform Guide for Azure - Application Insights has been created" caption="Terraform apply - Application Insights has been created" %}

 Last, but not least, the actual *Azure App Service* and the underlying *Azure App Service Plan* have to be created to complete the sample.
 Both resources expose a vast of properties, which have to be set depending on the kind of *App Service / App Service Plan* you want to create.
 Again, the official documentation helps to spot and to understand all those properties.
 This sample will create a *Linux App Service Plan* and a *App Service for Containers*.
 For demonstration purpose, a plain *NGINX Docker Image* will be deployed to the *App Service*.